 These are just a few symptoms that some may present with when yeast overgrowth is present.
 There are many others, so keep in mind that any symptom could possibly tie back to a yeast problem being at the root of it.
-Note that antibiotics are not the answer here, as they will only perpetuate this vicious cycle and will forever be an obstacle in reaching your greater health goals, especially getting to your desired weight.

-Ways In Which Yeast Infections Can Develop:
+Ways That Chronic Yeast Infections Can Develop:

 - Diet– A diet high in sugar, starch and processed foods is fuel for yeast to thrive and multiply.
 This study found that biofilms of Candida are made of 32% glucose.
 It was found that Candida yeast needs sugar not just to reproduce, but also to create the protection in the form of a biofilm that keeps the immune system from attacking it.